 Only considering companies with qualified instructors

 There are two national qualifications for HGV instructors: the NRI and the NVDIR, however, being included on these is not mandatory.
-This means the majority of instructors who deliver HGV training are not listed on either register.
-Booking with a qualified instructor can give you some assurance into the quality of training you’ll receive, however, there are many instructors who are not registered who are extremely experienced and very good at their job.
+This means the majority of instructors are not listed on either register.
+Booking with a qualified instructor can give you some assurance into the quality of training you’ll receive.
+However, there are many instructors who are not registered who are extremely experienced and very good at their job.
 Your best option is to use customer feedback to get the best understanding of the quality of an instructor or training company – read on for more information about review sites.

 Looking for the cheapest option